What to Read Next

-The image of the CEO as Alexander the Great has faded; comparisons today are more likely to be made with Charles Ponzi.
 It may seem like odd timing, then, for an important thinker on corporate leadership and public policy to be issuing a call for CEOs to undertake a serious, committed engagement with a whole range of social, economic and environmental issues — topics that for years have been at the bottom of most top-executive agendas.
-But that is precisely what Jeffrey Garten, dean of the Yale School of Management, envisions in his latest book.
-Garten seeks a new kind of leadership from chief executives, yet one that hearkens back to a period in our history that also required people from all walks of life to come together in the pursuit of common goals.
+But that is precisely what Jeffrey Garten envisions in “The Politics of Fortune: A New Agenda for Business Leaders,” published by Harvard Business School Press.
+Garten — dean of the Yale School of Management, former undersecretary of commerce in the Clinton administration, a veteran of Wall Street in the 1980s and author of “The Mind of the CEO” — seeks a new kind of leadership from chief executives, yet one that hearkens back to a period in our history that also required people from all walks of life to come together in the pursuit of common goals.